ray-ers/ray-ers.github.io/_pages/atelier.md

 ---
 <section class="cv-section">
     <p>
         <center>This collection is a personal one.
 These photographs are not just my favorites—they are markers of change.
 Through them, I trace my journey in photography, my approach to storytelling, and the path of my own self-discovery.
+My materials are not to be reused without explicit approval.
         </center>
     </p>
 </section>